What is the typical MRC unit?

 There are many benefits in becoming an MRC unit.
-A registered MRC unit receives immediate recognition in their community, in the Office of Emergency Management and nationwide.
-The MRC unit is offered technical assistance from the MRC Program, which is housed under the Partner Readiness and Emergency Programs Division in the Office of Emergency Management, Assistant Secretary for Preparedness and Response.
+A registered MRC unit receives immediate recognition in their community, in the Office of the Assistant Secretary for Preparedness and Response (ASPR), and nationwide.
+The MRC unit is offered technical assistance from the MRC Program, which is housed under the Office of the Assistant Secretary for Preparedness and Response.
 Local MRC units can take advantage of efforts to coordinate and collaborate with other federal agencies and the multitude of national medical, health, and emergency response organizations.
-Through these collaborative efforts, the MRC Program identifies the activities, research, and technologies that these agencies and organizations are engaged in and pass information to the local MRC units through best practices, education and training, and technical assistance to help the local units continue to set their goals to meet the changing needs of their communities.
+Through these collaborative efforts, the MRC Program identifies the activities, research, and technologies that these agencies and organizations are engaged in and passes information to the local MRC units through best practices, education and training, and technical assistance to help the local units continue to set their goals to meet the changing needs of their communities.

 How can I get information on how other MRC units operate?

 The MRC offers a two-way listserv to allow for those active in the program to share ideas, resources, best practices, and lessons learned.
-This listserv is conversational and allows for great interaction between units, the MRC Programs, and others involved in the program.
-Contact information for each unit can be found on the MRC Web site's Find MRC Units page.
+This listserv is conversational and allows for great interaction between units, the MRC Program, and others involved in the program.
+Contact information for each unit can be found on the Find MRC Units page.

 What funding is available for MRC units?

-MRC units nationwide are finding various other funding sources from federal agencies such as the Department of Homeland Security and the Department of Health and Human Services (through the Centers for Disease Control and Prevention and the Health Resources and Services Administration).
+MRC units nationwide are finding various funding sources from federal agencies such as the Department of Homeland Security and the Department of Health and Human Services.
 A “one-stop shop” for federal grants can be found at Grants.gov.
 Others are obtaining funds from state and local agencies and organizations.
 Some are even receiving funds from private organizations.

 What are the benefits to my community of starting an MRC unit?

-Registered MRC units can request technical assistance from the MRC Program, apply for use of the official trademarked MRC logo, and be included in national MRC conferences.
+Registered MRC units can request technical assistance from the MRC Program and apply for use of the official trademarked MRC logo.
 See also the benefits of becoming an MRC unit.

 back to top